AMZMAC 2019 ORGANISING COMMITTEE

 Co-Chair Doctoral Colloquium

-Dr Janet Davey is a Lecturer in the School of Marketing and International Business.
+Dr Janet Davey is a Senior Lecturer in the School of Marketing and International Business, and is the current Undergraduate Programme Director for the school.

 Janet is a Life Member of the New Zealand Psychological Society (NZPsS) and a Full Member of the New Zealand Planning Institute (MNZPI).